MaximilianVovk/AstroMachineLearning_Maximilian_Vovk/README.md

 # AstroMachineLearning_Maximilian_Vovk
-Submission of the Project code used to complete the project for the ASTRONOM 9506S course.
+Submission of the Project code used to complete the assignments for the ASTRONOM 9506S course.